 In this changing environment, it’s important to remember that no one cares about you.
 Everyone cares about themselves.
-So your story better deliver some real value and benefits to those you seek to connect with, influence and possibly even take money from.
+So your story better deliver benefits to those you seek to connect with, influence and possibly even take money from.

 Have a personality, be passionate, and take a position.
 Personality matters because people matter.
 Safe or politically correct doesn’t resonate, get remembered or get considered by very many.

 Your new job description.

 You need to be positioning yourself as an expert in your domain of expertise.
 Your blog should become your personal brand repository and the place where people find your value.
 Simply put, if you are not blogging, getting found online or creating a powerful and memorable brand is almost impossible.

 The value of your blog’s content is cumulative.
 And the more you create and contribute, the more valuable your content becomes.
 Initially, you may not see the results you would like from the significant effort you will have to invest in content creation.
 But over time, your results will improve, often dramatically.

 Use these training wheels to get better content.